SuperOfficeDocs/superoffice-docs/user-guide/en/diary/invitation/receive.md

 * Invitations are saved up until the day after the follow-up is marked as completed so that the participants can be informed of changes.

 * If you receive an invitation for a time when you are already occupied, an exclamation mark ![icon][img6] is displayed in the description of the follow-up in the **Invitations** dialog.
-This draws your attention to the fact that the invitation causes a conflict.
+This draws your attention to the conflict.

 <!-- Referenced links -->
 [1]: ../screen/dialog-for-followups.md